Two sightseeing helicopter tours landed at the bottom of the Grand Canyon West

 There's more to the Grand Canyon than just looking out over the edge.
 In fact, you can explore the Grand Canyon landscape in a variety of unique and exciting ways.
 From helicopter tour with landings on the very bottom, the world-famous Skywalk Bridge, sightseeing on the Grand Canyon Railway, shopping at the Grand Canyon Village, and stunning hiking and camping opportunities, there is no shortage of activities at the South Rim, West Rim, or North Rim.
 No matter which region you'll be visiting, you can use this list to find things to do at the Grand Canyon.

-The South Rim, also known as the Grand Canyon National Park, is where you'll find the most famous viewpoints of the Grand Canyon and plentiful shopping and dining opportunities.
+The South Rim, also known as the Grand Canyon National Park, is where you'll find the most recognizable viewpoints of the Grand Canyon as well as the deepest and widest canyon gorges.
+The most developed region of the park, the South Rim offers plentiful shopping, dining, lodging options, historic buildings, and museums.
+The South Rim can be reached from Las Vegas in just over 2 hours aboard a sightseeing airplane.

-Things to Do at the South Rim of the Grand Canyon
+Things to Do at the Grand Canyon National Park

-The South Rim offers the most tourist-friendly experience, perfect for first-time visitors.
-There are a great many things to do at the Grand Canyon South Rim: here you can enjoy a helicopter tour over the South Rim or a Hummer tour to various lookout points.
+There are so many exciting things to do at the Grand Canyon South Rim: here you can enjoy a helicopter tour over the South Rim or a Hummer tour to various lookout points.
 At the nearby Grand Canyon Village, you can browse for souvenirs, visit historic buildings, and enjoy a meal at a variety of restaurants located right on the canyon's edge.
+Here are our top recommendations for Grand Canyon South Rim activities:

-• Helicopter Tour: The South Rim contains the deepest and widest rock gorges in the entire park.
-You can see these incredible landforms from the sky on a South Rim helicopter tour!
+• Grand Canyon Helicopter Tour: Fly over the incredible landforms from the sky on a South Rim helicopter tour!
 You'll capture stunning aerial photos of the striped canyon walls beneath you and the Colorado River rushing between them.
+If you're flying from Las Vegas to the Grand Canyon on a day tour, you can also include a helicopter tour into your package!

-• Desert View Watchtower: Built in 1932, the Desert View Watchtower offers a View Room with windows providing stunning vistas of the Grand Canyon.
+• Visit Desert View Watchtower: Built in 1932, the Desert View Watchtower offers a View Room with windows providing stunning vistas of the Grand Canyon.
 The Watchtower is a National Historic Landmark and a very important piece of architecture at the South Rim.
+Entry into the Watchtower is free and operates on a first-come, first-serve basis.
+You can also often find Native American cultural demonstrations and artists working inside the structure.

-• Mule Rides into the Grand Canyon: The legends are true - you can actually ride on a mule into the Grand Canyon South!
+• Mule Rides into the Grand Canyon: The legends are true - you can actually ride a mule into the Grand Canyon!
 Mule rides are available year-round and only require riders to 9 years old, over 57 inches tall, under 225lbs, and understand directions in English.
-The mules are docile and highly trained, needing no steering or guidance to traverse the canyon trails.
+These mules are docile and highly trained, needing no steering or guidance to traverse the canyon trails.
 These tours book up quickly so reserve your mule ride in advance!

-a helicopter tour landing at the bottom of the grand canyon
+A Las Vegas helicopter tour landed at the bottom of the Grand Canyon

 The Grand Canyon West is the wild and rugged sister of the more developed South Rim.
 It is also the nearest area of the Grand Canyon from Las Vegas.
 Here, the paths aren't paved, the crowds are smaller, and traffic is minimal.
-The West Rim offers many unique sightseeing opportunities that aren't available at the South Rim - check out our list below to plan things to do at the Grand Canyon when you visit:
+The West Rim offers many unique sightseeing opportunities and activities that aren't available at the South Rim, including:

 • Helicopter Landing at the Bottom: The West Rim is the only region where you can experience a helicopter landing on the Grand Canyon floor.
 You can stand beneath the massive canyon walls, watch the Colorado River pass you by, and take truly incredible pictures!

-• Grand Canyon Skywalk: The Grand Canyon Skywalk is a glass-bottomed bridge that allows visitors to walk out over 70 feet into the middle of the Grand Canyon to see the rock gorge beneath them!
+• Stand on the Skywalk: Skywalk is a glass-bottomed bridge that allows visitors to walk out over 70 feet into the middle of the Grand Canyon to see the rock gorge beneath them!
 You can pay to enter the Skywalk on your own, or you can find many West Rim tours with Skywalk entry included.

 • Colorado River Tour: After landing at the bottom of the Grand Canyon, you can also add a smooth water trip along the Colorado River!
 A Colorado River boat trip offers even more photo opportunities of the Grand Canyon walls on either side of you.